Hulk (film): Cast

-Bruce's ex-girlfriend and colleague, General Ross's estranged daughter, and possibly the only one who can make the Hulk revert into Bruce.
+Bruce's girlfriend and colleague, General Ross's estranged daughter, and possibly the only one who can make the Hulk revert into Bruce.
 Director Ang Lee attracted Connelly to the role.
-"He's not talking about a guy running around in green tights and a glossy fun-filled movie for kids.
+"He's not talking about a guy running around in green tights and a glossy, fun-filled movie for kids.
 He's talking along the lines of tragedy and psychodrama.
 I find it interesting, the green monster of rage and greed, jealousy and fear in all of us."
+Conelly would eventually provides the voice of Karen AI in Marvel Cinematic Universe (MCU) film Spider-Man: Homecoming.